awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/SubscriptionFilters.md

    }
    ```

 1. Create the IAM role that will grant CloudWatch Logs permission to put data into your Kinesis stream\.
-First, you'll need to create a trust policy in a file \(for example, `~/TrustPolicyForCWL.json`\)\.
+First, you'll need to create a trust policy in a file \(for example, `~/TrustPolicyForCWL-Kinesis.json`\)\.
 Use a text editor to create this policy\.
 Do not use the IAM console to create it\.

+   This policy includes a `aws:SourceArn` global condition context key to help prevent the confused deputy security problem\.
+For more information, see [Confused deputy prevention](Subscriptions-confused-deputy.md)\.

    ```
    {
      "Statement": {
        "Effect": "Allow",
        "Principal": { "Service": "logs.region.amazonaws.com" },
-       "Action": "sts:AssumeRole"
+       "Action": "sts:AssumeRole",
+       "Condition": {
+           "StringLike": { "aws:SourceArn": "arn:aws:logs:region:123456789012:*" }
         }
       }
+   }
    ```

 1. Use the **create\-role** command to create the IAM role, specifying the trust policy file\.
 Note the returned **Role\.Arn** value, as you will also need it for a later step:

    ```
-   aws iam create-role --role-name CWLtoKinesisRole --assume-role-policy-document file://~/TrustPolicyForCWL.json
+   aws iam create-role --role-name CWLtoKinesisRole --assume-role-policy-document file://~/TrustPolicyForCWL-Kinesis.json
    ```

    The following is an example of the output\.